nrkn/cms-work/docs/notes.md

 - Should most inputs share a common template?
 How does inherit work with templates?

+### fieldset component

+For the component forms, we need to differentiate between: object fieldset/array fieldset/oneOf fieldset etc.

+For two reasons, 1) for the js hooks 2) so they are distinguishable from each other visually

 ## dependencies

 Use [depject](https://github.com/depject/depject) for dependencies, this is a